hpssjellis/android-arduino-serial-usb/README.md

 android-arduino-serial-usb-using phonegap and Cloud9 with auto load android sdk makes a webpage with the .apk for imediate download

+1. Basic use of cloud9 at http://c9.io is useful
+2. make a custom workspace using this github link. (not more than 3 dashes in your workspace name please)

 1. right-click "setup.sh" --> select "run" (or bash setup.sh)
 2. click terminal, click url --> iopen (or Menu Preview--> Preview Running Application)
 3. install app on phone from download (settings-->security-->unknown Sources)